aLoneWitness/impulse/README.md

 # Welcome to impulse

-Impulse is a framework designed by vin (Jake Green) for Apex-Roleplay originally .
-It is made to be super-lightweight, easy to program in and super simple to work with.
+## History
+Impulse is a semi-serious roleplay framework designed by vin (Jake Green) for Apex-Roleplay's Black Mesa gamemode and Half Life 2 gamemode after that.
+Impulse is the predecessor to Apex-Roleplay's version of Classic Half-Life 2 roleplay base.
+Impulse was created in an attempt to update  the in-efficient and dated code of Classic Half-Life 2 Roleplay's base, and in the process add new features like an inventory system and character customization.
+In contrast to the Classic Half-Life 2 roleplay's base impulse is not a derivative of any other gamemode/framework.
+After Apex-Roleplay closed in 2018 development continued intermittently.

 ## Working with impulse
 If your working with impulse I reccomend you read the wiki first, feel free to DM me on discord if you have any questions.